7ire/installers/win11/README.md

   - **Dark Theme for Windows**: ON
   - **Disable Microsoft Copilot**: ON

+> [!TIP]
-> 💡 **Tip**: You can apply more tweaks to strip down unnecessary services and features from Windows.
+> You can apply more tweaks to strip down unnecessary services and features from Windows.
 Take your time to read through each option to understand its impact.